nickbrandt/GitLab/doc/development/usage_ping/index.md

 If a metric is obsolete and you no longer use it, you can mark it as deprecated.

-For example of metric deprecation process take a look at this [example merge request](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/59899)
+For an example of the metric deprecation process take a look at this [example merge request](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/59899)

 To deprecate a metric: